-Unless you're camping, you need to work out your itinerary in advance because often accommodation is very limited and booked up early.
+Unless you're camping, you need to work out your itinerary in advance and get it booked.
+As the Coast to Coast goes through many small villages, and is a very popular route, accommodation is very limited and booked up early.

 There are a couple of different possible itineraries and I have listed three: 12 days, 14 days and 15 days.
 Based on my experience I recommend the 15 day one.
 The 12 day version includes some very long distances and is recommended only for fit and experienced walkers.

 The towns and villages listed in the itinerary below have been selected as they all have facilities - every one has a pub, and most have shops too.
 Where there are no shops, pubs and B&Bs will be able to provide packed lunches.
 Locations with a railway station are marked with a *.